imsatoshi/GeneTrader/README.md

 - Saving of best individuals from each generation
 - Configurable optimization parameters
 - Optional data downloading before running the algorithm
-- Checkpointing and ability to resume from the latest checkpoint
 - Offline Optimization and Automatic Strategy Replacement: Supports offline optimization of trading strategies, automatically comparing with the currently running online strategy, and replacing the online strategy with the best offline strategy if it performs better

 ## Prerequisites